 The Camp email is monitored by both Louise and Anna and is also a good way to contact us: email@example.com.

 We love hearing from you!
 We like to know about things that might be affecting you or your camper.
 We love hearing about the things that are going well.
 We love hearing about your concerns.
-And we ESPECIALLY like hearing about how things are going RIGHT AWAY while camp is happening so we can address things in time to make course corrections that will make camp better for your family, THIS week!
+And we ESPECIALLY like hearing about how things are going RIGHT AWAY while camp is happening so we can address things in time to make course corrections that will make camp better for your family right now!

 We also will stay in touch with you – sometimes individually, and often in emails to the whole camp community.